Kasama/nvim-custom-diagnostic-highlight/README.md

 ![Screenshot](screenshot.png)

-Note that the _unused_ fields are darkened.
+Note that the _unused_ fields are darkened and other diagnostics are not changed.

 By default it works for _unused_ fields, but the plugin is configurable for whatever diagnostics you want